Jeffrey Jordan: College

 Jordan graduated from Loyola Academy on May 26, 2007.
-He received scholarship offers from Valparaiso and Loyola University Chicago, and was actively recruited as a preferred walk-on by Davidson, Penn State, Northwestern, and University of Illinois.
+He received scholarship offers from Valparaiso and Loyola University Chicago, and was actively recruited as a preferred walk-on by Davidson, Penn State, Northwestern, and the University of Illinois.
 Jordan decided to play as a preferred walk-on at the University of Illinois and enrolled at the university in 2007 as a psychology major with an academic scholarship.
 On January 22, 2009, it was announced by the university that Jordan would receive a full athletic scholarship.

 On June 24, 2009, Jordan announced he was leaving the University of Illinois’ basketball team to focus on school and his "life after basketball".
 During the summer of 2009, he interned at Nike.
 Jordan later decided to return to the team, but after the 2009–10 season, he received a release to transfer to the University of Central Florida alongside his brother, Marcus.

 In January 2012, Jordan left the UCF team for "personal reasons".

 Personal life

-Jordan is the eldest child of Michael Jordan and his first wife, Juanita Vanoy, who married when Jeffrey was an infant and divorced when he was in high school, sharing custody of Jeffrey and siblings Marcus and Jasmine.
-Through his father's second wife he has twin half-sisters, Ysabel and Victoria.
+Jordan is the oldest child of Michael Jordan and his first wife, Juanita Vanoy, who married when Jeffrey was an infant and divorced when he was in high school, sharing custody of Jeffrey and siblings Marcus and Jasmine.
+Through his father's second wife he has twin half-sisters, Ysabel and Victoria (born February 9, 2014).

-Jordan lives in Portland, Oregon, where he entered Nike Inc.'s management-training program after college.
+Jordan lives in Portland, Oregon, where he entered Nike, Inc.'s management-training program after college.
 In 2020, he co-founded the Jordan Avakian Group, a Chicago-based consultant group.

 Jordan married Radina Aneva in May 2019.

 On September 24, 2021, Jordan was arrested in Scottsdale, Arizona for assaulting hospital staff.